y-by/NFT-site/README.md

 # As part of my re-learning the basics of web development

-This time NFT landing page.
-CSS practice
+## This time NFT landing page.
+CSS & HTML practice
+### Essential CSS concepts
+- Semantic HTML
+- Hover and active states
+- Specificity
+- Compound selectors (and when to avoid them)
+- Inline-block
+- Multiple class on one element

 ## About Scrimba